perladvent/perldotcom/content/article/_pub_2002_05_29_closure.md

 {
-   "thumbnail" : "/images/_pub_2002_05_29_closure/111-achieve_closure.gif",
-   "description" : "Maybe you've heard about closures; they're one of those aspects of Perl - like object-oriented programming - that everyone raves about and you can't really see the big deal until you play around with them and then they just click....", "image" : null,
-   "authors" : [
+   "date" : "2002-05-29T00:00:00-08:00",
-      "simon-cozens"
-   ],
    "tags" : [
       "closure"
    ],
+   "image" : null,
    "categories" : "development",
-   "slug" : "/pub/2002/05/29/closure.html",
+   "draft" : null,
-   "date" : "2002-05-29T00:00:00-08:00",
+   "thumbnail" : "/images/_pub_2002_05_29_closure/111-achieve_closure.gif",
+   "description" : "Maybe you've heard about closures; they're one of those aspects of Perl - like object-oriented programming - that everyone raves about and you can't really see the big deal until you play around with them and then they just click....", "slug" : "/pub/2002/05/29/closure.html",
    "title" : "Achieving Closure",
-   "draft" : null
+   "authors" : [
+      "simon-cozens"
+   ]
 }